naturalis/trait-geo-diverse-dl/README.md

 modelling (DL-SDM).
 The repository consists of three sub-projects:

-- [pilot](pilot) - contains the same occurrences and GIS data as used in this [classical](https://github.com/naturalis/trait-geo-diverse-ungulates) application of a MaxEnt SDM to determine ecological niches.
+- [pilot](pilot) - contains the same occurrences and GIS data as used in this [application](https://github.com/naturalis/trait-geo-diverse-ungulates) of a MaxEnt SDM to determine ecological niches of the world's ungulates.
   The purpose of this subproject is to assess the performance of DL-SDM in a like for like comparison with MaxEnt modelling.
 - [data_extended](data_extended) - incorporates additional occurrence data.
 The